MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **upcoming_event_count** - The number of upcoming events displayed in the upcoming events view.
 Helps us understand if there are issues with the upcoming events view.

+- **upcoming_event_dismiss_swipe_direction** - The direction a user swiped to dismiss an upcoming event reminder.
+The possible directions are left to right and right to left.
+Helps us understand how users are dismissing upcoming events.

 - **upcoming_event_seconds_until_event** - The number of seconds until the next upcoming event starts.
 Helps us understand the typical events that are shown in the upcoming events view.

 - **value** - Action-specific detail such as alert delay length or repeat-until category.
 Helps us understand the context that the action was performed.